Passive Ways How To Keep Your Home Cool

 Flush Out Hot Air in the Evenings

 Traditional bulk insulation traps hot air from the day and releases it into the home at night.
-If you don’t have Super Therm insulation coating.
+If you don’t have Super Therm solar heat block coating.
 One thing we recommend is a ‘night flush’.
 Open your windows at night and circulate the fresh, cooler night air inside with ceiling fans.
 Then in the morning, shut your windows and blinds to trap that cool air in, and then you can start the day off at a much lower temperature and more cost effective to run than an air conditioner.

 Passive cooling – more >